 The Diocese of Grafton is one of the 23 dioceses of the Anglican Church of Australia.
 The Diocese of Grafton covers a diverse region of outstanding beauty on the north coast of New South Wales with 26 parishes conducting local ministry from Tweed Heads in the north to Port Macquarie in the south and with the Cathedral city of Grafton at its centre.
 Other major population centres of our diocese are Lismore, Ballina, Coffs Harbour and Kempsey.

 The activities of our Diocese also include our welfare agency Anglicare North Coast and Anglican schools at Terranora/Tweed Heads, Ballina, Grafton, Coffs Harbour and Port Macquarie.

 It is our hope that our website will provide you with the information that you are searching for.
 If you don’t find all that you are looking for, please use the contact page to let us know and we will do our best to assist.

 Our prayer is that you may experience God’s blessings through Jesus Christ.

 Important Statement Regarding COVID-19 and Anglican Churches

 Most of our churches have reopened to Public Worship since the COVID-19 lockdown in March 2020.
 The church plays an important leadership role in the community by acting responsibly and following expert advice on the best ways to make our schools, churches, halls and other facilities and ministries safe.
-The advice below is based on advice from NSW Health and complies with the latest NSW Public Health Order of 29 May 2020.
+The advice below is based on advice from NSW Health and complies with the latest NSW Public Health Orders.